 - have strong guardian support and reside with adults who are involved in the student’s education and well-being

-- be economically disadvantaged and therefore unable to afford the a Loretto education (qualification for the free and reduced lunch program is a good indicator)
+- be economically disadvantaged and therefore unable to afford a Loretto education

 - be above grade level in reading and math

 - be inquisitive and show an interest and love of learning

 - be capable of completing 2+ hours of homework per night

 - have good attendance and complete all homework

 If you know of a student who you believe would be a viable candidate, please contact Ms. Sylvia Hernandez or Ms. Adriana Chavarria.